3rChuss/react-canvas-masker/README.md

 ---

-## Notes
+## 💡 Use Cases

-- All mask operations are performed on a separate canvas for performance.
-- The mask is returned as a PNG dataURL (black/white).
-- The editor supports up to 50 undo/redo steps.
-- The package is a modern, actively maintained fork of [`react-mask-editor`](https://www.npmjs.com/package/react-mask-editor).
+`react-canvas-masker` is great for:

+- ✨ **AI image editing apps** (e.g. Stable Diffusion, DALL·E, Sora, etc.)
+- 🔧 **Web-based design tools** (like Figma clones or mockup tools)
+- 📍 **Educational tools** where users interact with images
+- 🔮 **Selective filtering or redacting images** (blur, crop, etc.)
+- 🚀 **Creative playgrounds** or generative UIs

 ---

+## 📜 Notes

+- All mask operations are done on a separate canvas for performance
+- The mask is returned as a **black-and-white PNG (base64)**
+- Supports up to 50 undo/redo steps
+- Forked and modernized from [`react-mask-editor`](https://www.npmjs.com/package/react-mask-editor)

+---

-## License
+## 📖 License

 MIT

+---

-## About this fork
+## 🙌 About This Fork

+This is a cleaned-up and improved version of an unmaintained package, refactored into a hook-first, React 18+ friendly library with a focus on AI tooling and performance.